AdiPat/investochat/README.md

-## InvestoChat
+# InvestoChat

-A ReactJS chatbot that gives detailed investment plans using a heuristic search algorithm in combination with a Deep Neural Network API (WIP) on the backend
+### A ReactJS chatbot that gives detailed investment plans using a heuristic search algorithm in combination with a Deep Neural Network API (Work in Progress) on the backend.

-**The project is still under development and is a supplement to the AI Course I have taken in college**
+`The project is still under development and is a supplement to an Artificial Intelligence Course I have taken in college`

+---

 ## Setup Instructions